 - My favorite work week challenges me to learn something new and to use more than one skill set.

-- I am a strong believer in the Oxford comma, though I will not use anything besides words to defend myself.
+- I am a strong believer in the Oxford comma, though I will not use anything besides words to champion my views.

 - My favorite cruising grounds are Maine, Cape Cod, and of course the Caribbean.